Anesthetic (album): Release

 The first single, "The Truth Is Dead", was released on December 13, 2018, premiering on Sirius XM Liquid Metal.
 The song features Morton's Lamb of God bandmate Randy Blythe and Arch Enemy frontwoman Alissa White-Gluz on vocals.

 The second single off the record, "Cross Off", which features Chester Bennington, debuted at number 18 on the US Billboard Hard Rock Digital Song Sales with 2,000 downloads and 209,000 streams in its first week.
 A music video for "Cross Off" was released on March 5, directed by Roboshobo.
-The music video for "Cross Out" features an empty microphone as a tribute to Bennington, who died in 2017.
+The music video for "Cross Off" features an empty microphone as a tribute to Bennington, who died in 2017.

 Reception

 Wall of Sound gave the album a 7/10 and stated: "On the one hand he has nabbed some great artists to assist him get this album a release, however I think he has missed the mark on half the tracks by playing along with the Lamb of God playbook too often."